seanparmelee/inject-loader/README.md

 })
 ```

-There are a few examples of complete test setups for both Webpack 1, 2, 3 & 4 in the [`example`](./example) folder.
+There are a few examples of complete test setups for Webpack 2, 3 & 4 in the [`example`](./example) folder.

 ## License